Windows OS Hub

 • The attempted operation cannot be performed in the current state.

-First you need to determine on which ESXi host the hung virtual machine is running.
-To do this, find the VM in the vSphere Client interface.
-The ESXi host name on which VM is running is specified on the Summary tab in the Related Object -> Host section.
+2. Open vSphere Client and find the VM.
+The ESXi host name on which the VM is running is specified on the Summary tab in the Related Object -> Host section;vmware vsphere client get vm host

 esxcli vm process list

-esxcli vm process kill --type=[soft,hard,force] --world-id=WorldNumber
+$ esxcli vm process kill --type=[soft,hard,force] --world-id=WorldNumber

 • Soft – the safest way to kill the VMX process (similar to kill -SIGTERM);

-Make sure that there are no active snapshots, backups, and similar tasks for VM, and VM not in the “Virtual Machine disks consolidation is needed” state.
-Otherwise, you can break your VM and you will have to restore it from backup.
+Ensure that there are no active snapshots, backup, or other jobs for the virtual machine and that the virtual machine doesn’t have the Virtual Machine disks consolidation is needed status.
+Otherwise, you can break your VM and you will need to restore it from a backup.

-esxcli vm process kill --type=soft -w=20598249
+$ esxcli vm process kill --type=soft -w=20598249

 esxcli vm process kill

-The VM should be powered off.
+The VM should shut down gracefully.

-get-vm “web1" | select name,PowerStates
+Get-VM “web1" | select name,PowerStates

 Force stop the VM process with the command:

-stop-vm -kill "web1" -confirm:$false
+Stop-VM -kill "web1" -confirm:$false

 PowerCLI stop-vm -kill